Columns

 Configuring columns width

-To add columns with the fixed width, set the width value, the default value is 120.
+To set a fixed column width, use the width parameter.
+The default value is 120.

 Example: